-But how can you prevent a hangover?
-To help, we’ve shared what causes a hangover, answered the age-old question of why they get worse with age, before revealing our top tips for preventing one in the first place.
+But what’s the best way to avoid a hangover?
+Can you even avoid them at all after a night on the booze?
+To help, we’ve shared what causes a hangover and answered the age-old question of why they get worse with age.

 What causes a hangover?